 It’s a hard truth to grapple with, especially for the introverts out there, but public speaking is an essential function of every job.
 Even if your workday is spent alone in a dark room, chances are that you had to interview with someone to get that job.
 Learning how to give a solid speech involves practicing your speaking volume, tone and speed, while reading audience cues to determine how your speech is being received.
 It makes it easier that, in a classroom setting, the entire audience is in the same boat as the speaker, making them much more likely to forgive the occasional slip-ups and stutters.

 Ultimately, a public speaking class simply lets you hone the craft.
 Why should you care?
-Good speakers are more charismatic, which might not only land you the job, but a better salary to boot.
+Having confidence in public speaking makes you more charismatic, which might not only land you the job, but a better salary to boot.

 2. Computer Applications